MicrosoftDocs/cpp-docs/docs/cpp/try-except-statement.md

 Each application can have its own exception handler.

 It is not valid to jump into a **__try** statement, but valid to jump out of one.
 The exception handler is not called if a process is terminated in the middle of executing a **try-except** statement.

-For more information, see Knowledge Base article Q315937 : HOW TO: Trap Stack Overflow in a Visual C++ Application.

 ### The __leave Keyword